If you want to know whether your website is in good SEO shape or not, you need to check your backlinks.

 What Is the Link Audit Process?

 The link audit process is a systematic evaluation of a website’s backlink profile to assess its quality, relevance, and potential risks.

 The Bottom Line

-Carrying out a complete link audit on a regular basis by analyzing your site’s backlinks is paramount in maintaining its SEO health.
+Carrying out a complete backlink audit on a regular basis by analyzing your site’s backlinks is paramount in maintaining its SEO health.

-In this article, you have learned how to identify any suspicious links and domains that are linking to your site as well as understanding what metrics to look at whilst analyzing such links.
+In this article, you have learned how to identify any suspicious links and domains linking to your site as well as understanding what metrics to look at whilst analyzing such links.

 Finally, you learned how to create a Link Requirement Estimate Plan, which will help you understand the number and type of backlinks you’ll need to outrank your competitors.

-If you need a hand with link audits, feel free to get in touch with my team over at The Search Initiative.
+If you need a hand with backlink audit, feel free to contact my team at The Search Initiative.